Miguel-Araya/Tarea2_C04408_C00490_DDD/README.md

 ## Architecture Overview

-The solution is structured according to the DDD (Domain-Driven Design) approach and includes the following layers:
+The solution is structured according to the DDD (Domain-Driven Design).

-- **Domain:** Contains the core business logic, entities, value objects, and domain interfaces.
-- **Application:** Contains use cases (application services) that coordinate domain operations.
-- **Infrastructure:** Provides implementations for persistence (e.g., Entity Framework), external services, and technical concerns.
-- **Presentation (API):** Exposes the application use cases via a RESTful Web API.

 ## Functionality